HilltopMeditator/cs1010e_t05_2526/w08 list processing/lissstssssss.md

 ![course syllabus](image-1.png)\
 _image taken from Canvas > CS1010E > Modules > Course synopsis > Lesson Plan_

 Considering that most logic can be expressed as either checking/adding items in/to a collection, it is extremely weird to delay teaching such a convenient way of organizing data, _the list_, until such a late timing.
-So, why do we move it back so much?<sup>1</sup>
+So, why do we move it back so much?

 To be entirely honest, I don't fully understand the rationale too :P. But here is my blind shot at this: One caveat about lists is that it is extremely volatile by its nature of convenient modification, so read/write access to it have to be safeguarded very very carefully.